T-Rep: Representation Learning for Time Series using Time-Embeddings: Experiments

 \subsection{Time Series Anomaly Detection}

 \blue{We perform two experiments, point-based anomaly detection on the Yahoo dataset \citep{yahoo}, and segment-based anomaly detection on the 2019 PhysioNet Challenge's Sepsis dataset \citep{Sepsis1, Sepsis2}.
 We chose to include both types of tasks as segment-based anomaly detection tasks help avoid the bias associated with point-adjusted anomaly detection \citep{kim}.
 Yahoo contains 367 synthetic and real univariate time series, featuring outlier and change point anomalies.
 Sepsis is a real-world dataset containing multivariate time series from $40,336$ patients in intensive care units, featuring noisy and missing data.
-The tasks consists in detecting sepsis, a medical anomaly present in just 2.2\% of patients.
+The task consists in detecting sepsis, a medical anomaly present in just 2.2\% of patients.
 On both datasets, we compare T-Rep to the self-supervised model TS2Vec \citep{ts2vec}, as well as a baseline following the same anomaly detection protocol as TS2Vec and T-Rep on each dataset, but using the raw data.
 We follow a streaming anomaly detection procedure \citep{ren2019time} on both datasets.
 Details on the procedures can be found in Appendix \ref{ad_method}, which also details the pre-processing applied to Sepsis.} \\

 \blue{Table \ref{table:anomaly} shows the evaluation results (more detailed results are presented in Appendix \ref{ad_results}).
 T-Rep achieves the strongest performance in both datasets, with an F1 score of 75.5\% on Yahoo and 66.6\% on Sepsis.
 This respectively represents a 2.4\% and 4.8\% increase on the previous SOTA TS2Vec \citep{ts2vec}.
 T-Rep's performance can be attributed to its detailed understanding of temporal features, which help it better detect out-of-distribution or anomalous behaviour.
-It achieves this performance with a latent space dimension of 200 on Yahoo, which is smaller than the 320 dimensions used by TS2Vec \citep{ts2vec}, further showing that T-Rep learns more information-dense representations than its predecessors.
-On Sepsis, the latent space dimensionality is set to 32 for both models.}
+It achieves this performance with a latent space dimension of 200 on Yahoo, which is smaller than the 320 dimensions used by TS2Vec \citep{ts2vec}, further showing that T-Rep learns more information-dense representations than its predecessors.}